Adélie Linux

 Downloads

-The dates are not particularly relevant here, since any Adélie can update itself from the internet.
+The dates are not particularly relevant here, since Adélie can update itself from the internet.
 Once you have downloaded your image, proceed with the Install guide.

 Basic Setup